 London's geography and demographics explored by using statistics to sort 2011 Census data into clusters.
 12 archetypal council wards are then selected to record sound profiles which, touch wood, can be generalised across much of the city.
-The first part of the new Projects section.
-Go there »

 The sounds of London events and street life from the 1920s to the 1950s in old BBC radio broadcasts, digitised for the first time from their original 78 rpm transcription discs.
 Now with a new, layered sound map.
 Reproduced by kind permission of BBC Worldwide.

 Recordings collected along London's canals, lesser rivers and streams and made into a pastiche of the London Underground map.
 Man-made noise, the calls of wildlife and the restless voice of water passing through culverts, weirs and channels.

 High-quality urban wildlife recordings made by Stoke Newington- based recordist Richard Beard.
 This addition to the original London wildlife section features birdsong and the calls of some other animals from Abney Park, Walthamstow Marshes and elsewhere.

 Stereo recordings of ambient sounds all across London, including a grid series of recordings made at regular points on the map.
 From woodland and suburban streets to steam museums and night-time West End crowds.